The Ritz Dance Performance, June 1978

 Cliann passed us on their way out to floor.

+looked rigidly straight ahead.
 His face was cold as ice.
-I assumed he was

 With my arm around Suzie's shoulders, I

 took her as far from the dance floor as I could.
-There in a
+There in

-remote recess of the club, Suzie
+the remote corner of the club

 came back to life.
 She started to cry uncontrollably.